joshbduncan/word-search-generator/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]
+### Changes
+- any input words that are palindromes are removed
+- add_words() methods now check old and new together to make sure no single words is a subset of another word

 ## [1.1.2] - 2022-03-14
 ### Changes
 - Removed extra newline from output.